brucemack/microlink/docs/el_supplement.md

 Before getting into the details I'll provide my understanding of the high-level message flow that is used during an EL QSO.
-EchoLink is a peer-to-peer technology so it's probably not correct to think about "clients" and "servers" for most in this flow, so instead I will use the terms "Station A" and "Station B," assuming that Station A is the originator of the call.
+EchoLink is a peer-to-peer technology so it's probably not correct to think about "clients" and "servers" for most in this flow.
+Instead I will use the terms "Station A" and "Station B," assuming that Station A is the originator of the call.
 From tracing a QSO using the official EchoLink client I can see the following flow pattern:

-1. Station A logs into the network by interacting with the EchoLink Server over TCP 5200.
+1. Station A logs into the network by interacting with the EchoLink Server over TCP port 5200.
 This step may not need to happen on every QSO since the logged-on status persists for some time.
 2. Station A requests the directory information from the EchoLink Server to determine the status of the target node and its current IP address.
 3. Station A sends an RTCP SDES packet with the identification information to Station B on the RTCP port, **but using the socket that is bound to the RTP port on the local side!**.
-I suspect we need to originate data using both UDP ports in order for routers to forward return traffic back to both ports.
+I suspect we need to originate data using both local-side UDP ports in order for routers to forward return traffic back to both ports.
 4. Station A sends the same message again to the RTCP port of Station B using the socket that is bound to the RTCP port.
-5. Station A sends an oNDATA packet on the RTP channel.
+5. Station A sends an oNDATA packet to the RTP port of Station B.
 6. Station A appears to wait at this point.
 If nothing happens after 5 seconds then a retry happens by returning to step #3.
-7. (**Not completely sure on this**) Station B uses the call-sign provided in the SDES message sent in step 4 to contact the EchoLink Server and validate that the Station A user is authorized to use the network.
+7. (**Not completely sure on this**) Station B uses the call-sign provided in the RTCP SDES message sent in step 4 to contact the EchoLink Server and validate that the Station A user is authorized to use the network.
 8. Station B sends an RTCP SDES packet on the RTCP channel.
 9. Station B sends an oNDATA packet on the RTP channel.
 10. Station A sends the same RTCP SDES packet from step #3/#4.
 (I suspect this is actually the first of a repeating cycle that will continue throughout the life of the connection.)
 11. Station A sends an oNDATA packet on the RTP channel from step #5.
 (I suspect this is actually the first of a repeating cycle that will continue throughout the life of the connection.)
 12. At this point RTP audio packets are moved in both directions.
-13. Periodically (every ~10 seconds) both stations send RTCP SDES and RTP oNDATA packets to each other.
+13. Periodically (every ~10 seconds) both stations send RTCP SDES and RTP oNDATA packets to each other, presumably for keep-alive.
 14. At the end of the QSO, Station A sends an RTCP BYE packet.

 ## EchoLink Server Protocol